avclark/avclark.github.com/_posts/2012-10-24-when-enough-is-enough.md

 I'm not yet sure what this means for my future.
 I've already started taking some steps to restructure my business so that I'm not working all the time.
 I'm looking for things to cut out and ways to change the pattern of accumulation that drives me.
 I don't know how to do it yet.

-I'm starting with intentionally limiting my income.
-I've picked an amount that I need to make to faithfully support my family and I'm not going to work beyond that.
+One of the ideas I'm starting with is intentionally limiting my income.
+I've picked an amount that I need to faithfully support my family and I'm not going to work beyond that.
 I'm not going to build an empire (of stuff or work) that I don't need and don't want at the expense of time with my family and enjoying what I already have.

 Contentment is a hard discipline to practice.
 I've failed miserably at it and have, ironically, experienced less satisfaction in life.

 I've got some interesting ideas for my business and personal life over the next couple of months and into 2013.
-I'm not sure it will work, but it's worth a try.
+I'm not sure if it will work, but it's worth a try.